Shashwat8038/Chatgpt/README.md

 # ChatGpt Clone

 ## Description
-This is a simple ChatGpt clone that uses the OpenAI GPT-3.5-turbo model to generate responses to user inputs.
+This is a simple ChatGpt clone that uses the OpenAI API to generate responses to user inputs.

 ## Usage
 1. Clone the repository to your local machine.